raghavendrakuttala/EDAForDataScience/README.md

 # EDAForDataScience
-This repository contains the EDA with different data sets for machine learnings
+This repository contains the EDA with different data sets.